dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 ### Open Questions

-1) What is the plan for copying the PEDecoder class or replacing the functionality provided by it?
-   * Create a C-style interface for PEDecoder, create a static lib and package, propagate to core-host.
-2) How does the runtime learn/know if the vtfixup table entries are tokens or stubs and resolve stubs back to tokens?
+1) How does the runtime learn/know if the vtfixup table entries are tokens or stubs and resolve stubs back to tokens?
-3) Do we need to do anything special to load in managed symbols from the PDB files since the native image was already loaded into memory?
-   * Nothing special required.
-4) Exe scenario only: Do we need to run the host as a libhost or as an executable host?
-   * Run as executable host
-5) Which ALC should we load IJW assemblies into?
-Default?
-Current?
-Isolated?
-   * Isolated for now.